 Raw Cacao contains the alkaloid theobromine which has a mood-elevating effect.
 It also contains serotonin, dopamine, monoamine oxidase, and a variety of flavonoids.
-These are thought to lower blood pressure, prevent migraine, and contribute to its mood-elevating effects.
+These are thought to lower blood pressure, prevent migraines, and contribute to its mood-elevating effects.

 PINCH OF HIMALAYAN SALT

 Giving up coffee can be really hard, but after the initial shock + caffeine withdrawal headaches, it is surprisingly easy to go without caffeine.
-I went to a class on ayurvedic medicine recently, and the teacher mentioned that in the afternoon when you get super sleepy after lunch when you want to reach for an espresso, it is your body and organs needing a rest after eating, (makes sense that most of the world traditionally took a siesta after lunch).
+I went to a class on ayurvedic medicine recently, and the teacher mentioned that in the afternoon when you get super sleepy after lunch when you want to reach for an espresso, it is your body and organs needing a rest after eating, (makes sense that most of the world traditionally takes a siesta after lunch).
 Coffee actually shocks the system and prevents this needed rest.
 Try having some herbal tea and lying down for ten minutes.
 That is actually what your body is asking for!
 It takes ten minutes to run to the coffeeshop anyway...

 I know what you mean, coffee is the best ritual!
 I do find this has become its own ritual, though.
 You’re so welcome for the discount and I hope you like the tonic! xoxo

 That is really cool, I really just like the ritual of coffee…well, I love the taste too.
 I will give a try too!
 Thank you for the discount, that is really awesome.